Thomasporta/Premier-League-Refereeing-Analysis/README.md

 All in all, I tried to minimize the number of inferences I made based on the data.
 My aim was to transmit these visualizations to others and make no personal interpretation that was not backed by statistical tests.

 The Tableau workbook can be found in the src folder.
+Just download the data and the workbook, once the workbook opens simply edit the connection and input the fulldata_PL.csv path and you're good to go.